a-n-n-a-l/shiny/README.md

 - the change in the income from 1975 to 2023

 You can find this Shiny app with more documentation in my repository on the <a href='https://a-n-n-a-l.shinyapps.io/shiny/'>Shiny server</a>.
+The reproducible pitch presentation can been seen on <a href='https://a-n-n-a-l.github.io/shiny/'>GitHub Pages</a>.
 The *server.R* and *ui.R* files are available in my <a href='https://github.com/a-n-n-a-l/shiny'>GitHub</a> repository.

 The data for this map was taken from the following sources: